FudaWiki/fudawiki-files/hanafuda/games/sakura.md

 # Yaku
 There are 8 yaku in Sakura, each consisting of 3 cards.
 Each is worth 50 points, but unlike in most other fishing games, the points are subtracted from each opponent's score rather than being added to one's own.

 The yaku in this game lack specific names in most sources; instead, each is typically numbered in some way.

-In the Paradise Factors rule leaflet, they are simply numbered from 1 to 8, ordered by card type (Brights, then Ribbons, then Animals).
+> In the Paradise Factors rule leaflet, the yaku are simply numbered from 1 to 8, ordered by card type (Brights, then Ribbons, then Animals).
 Hanafuda Hawaii uses almost the same order but with numbers 5 and 6 reversed, and for more cultural flair, hiragana are used in the old alphabetical order (following the [iroha poem](https://en.wikipedia.org/wiki/Iroha)) instead of numbers.
+>

-> In the tables below, these these yaku numberings are marked with PF for Paradise Factors and HH for Hanafuda Hawaii.
+> In the tables below, these yaku numberings are marked with PF for Paradise Factors and HH for Hanafuda Hawaii.
 {.is-info}

 ## Bright Yaku